$left

 Students choose courses from the following subject groups:

-• Language A: Studies in Literature (Lit) and Language and Literature (LL)
+• Language A - Studies in Literature (Lit) and Language and Literature (LL):

 English Lit and LL, Swedish Lit and LL and Self-taught (SL)

-• Language B: Language acquisition
+• Language B - Language Acquisition:

 French, Spanish, Swedish, English (HL)

-• Individuals and societies:
+• Individuals and Societies:

-Economics, Global Politics, History (HL), Business and Management (SL), and Psychology
+Economics, Global Politics, History (HL) and Psychology

 • Sciences:

-Biology, Chemistry, Physics, and Environmental systems and societies (SL)
+Biology, Chemistry, Physics, and Environmental Systems and Societies (SL)

 • Mathematics: